pbanuru/pbanuru/README.md

 I'm creative and versatile in applying programming to different domains.

-* 🌍  I'm based in the San Francisco Bay Area
+* 🌍  Based in the San Francisco Bay Area
 * ✉️  You can contact me at [pranavb373@gmail.com](mailto:pranavb373@gmail.com) or on LinkedIn
-* 🧠  I'm learning how to make an LLM, do RAG, and other ML topics.
+* 🧠  I'm learning how to make an LLM, do RAG, and about other ML topics.

 ### Skills